Megwana/Quiz-Game/README.md

-# Quiz-Game
+# Quiz Game

-Creating a simple quiz game in python
+The purpose of this project is to build a quiz game using Python, that users can play in the terminal.